Abhilekhgautam/Your-First-Game-in-CPP/src/chapter_1/hello_olc.md

  ### OnUserUpdate()
    This function is called repeatedly by the engine per frame.
 For smooth transition of the game, we need to keep updating the frame and whenever the frame is updated this function is called.
 We will talk about this in more details later.
+### The main function

+In the main Function, we first create an object game, of type Game.
+We then need to tell the olc::PixelGameEngine about the size of window we want to create we do so by using the`Construct` method.
+The `Construct` method returns `true` if the construction was successfull and then we call the `start` method which starts our game engine.